Improved Monitoring of Entitlements (IME) is a measure to ensure pharmaceutical benefits are provided only to eligible people.

 The IME is supported by the National Health Amendment (Improved Monitoring of Entitlement of Pharmaceutical Benefits) Act 2000.

-- they need to provide the patient's Medicare card number or Veterans' Affairs file number with their claim
+- you need to provide the patient's Medicare card number or Veterans' Affairs file number with their claim

 - the patient’s concession card number has to match the one we have recorded.

-This is so that when pharmacists make a PBS claim, we can identify the customer and check their eligibility.
+This is how we identify the customer and check their eligibility.

 This measure helps ensure taxpayers' dollars go to those who are entitled to them.
 The IME checks entitlement arrangements and reduces the number of subsidies paid to ineligible people.
 Ineligible people include visitors from countries without a Reciprocal Health Care Agreement and illegal immigrants.